marseillebd/texprs/README.md

 ## Contribution Notes

 If you change the grammar in `tbnf.tbnf`, then uncomment the `print peg` line in `test/Main.hs` and run `cabal run test`.
-This will generate Haskell source code for the grammar that can them be pasted over the contents of `Text.Tbnf.Bootstrap.tbnf`.
+This will generate Haskell source code for the grammar that can them be pasted over the contents of `Text.Tbnf.Bootstrap.Grammar.tbnf`.
+The code is going to end up in the test log file.

 If you want my github password, run `cabal run tbnf -- -s examples/numbers.tbnf examples/starting_number.tbnf <examples/numbers.in` /jk.